chloewongwy/Flight-Booking-System/README.md

 # Flight-Booking-System
 Using “Uizard” to develop a mobile prototype of flight booking system.

-Project Year: 2022
+## 📅 Project Info
+- Developed: November 2022
+- Note: This project was completed without the use of AI tools.

 <br><b>Flow:</b>
 Gather user requirements --> design principles --> prototype --> evaluate whether user needs are met